mmgalushka/onnx-hello-world/README.md

 ```

 This example shows how to use the SKLearn model convertor.
 But a similar approach applies to other frameworks.
 If you would like about ONNX please follow the following [link](https://github.com/onnx/).

-## Why do we need this 'ONNX Hello World' project?

-You might be asking the question: _why do we need this project if we already have excellent documentation [here](https://github.com/onnx/)_?
-I believe the best way to learn something new is to try-examples-yourself.
-So I tried to follow the existing documentation, repeat, and introduce some new steps.
-This way I tried to learn this technology and share my experience with others.

 ## Experiments